FatimaZ-tech/IdleCrypt/README.md

 IdleCrypt is a macOS-based security tool that automatically encrypts the contents of a sensitive folder when the system is left unattended for a specified period of time.

-The project is designed to mitigate risks caused by unlocked systems in shared workspaces by enforcing **idle-based data protection** at the endpoint level.
+The project is designed to mitigate risks caused by unlocked systems in shared workspaces where temporary physical access can lead to data exposure.

 ---